Council of Students (COS)

 Gamma Psi Chapter

 The Gamma Psi chapter at Mercer University College of Pharmacy was installed in 1953.
 Gammi Psi is a member of the Atlantic Province, consisting of 10 Southeastern Chapters.
-Currently there are 21 collegiate brothers, 7 professors, and several alumni spread throughout areas of the nation.
+Currently there are 21 collegiate brothers, 7 professors and several alumni spread throughout areas of the nation.
 Kappa Psi members at Mercer University College of Pharmacy are actively involved in numerous school and national organizations.
-Kappa Psi is an active organization where our members build close relationships with students, faculty, alumni, and practitioners.
+Kappa Psi is an active organization where our members build close relationships with students, faculty, alumni and practitioners.
 The relationships our members develop will help them meet their goals and aspirations in the profession of pharmacy.
-Most recently in 2014, the Gamma Psi Chapter ranked #4 out of 90 Kappa Psi Chapters nationwide.

 National Community Pharmacists Association (NCPA), Student Chapter